Take advantage of cost-effective financing options to fund this hair-replenishing surgery.

 What to watch out for

-Four tips to get the most out of a hair transplant
+4 ways to get the most out of a hair transplant

 - Avoid quotes that seem too good to be true.
 Sometimes doctors don’t include all of the costs that come with a hair transplant.
 If your doctor gives you a price per graft, ask for the full cost.
 They won’t?
 Consider going to another doctor.

 - Stay away from the gym.
 Increasing your heart rate can affect the healing process.
-Try to stay from physical activity for at least the first week after you get your hair transplant — or longer if your doctor advises it.
+Try to stay from physical activity for at least the first week after you get your hair transplant, or longer if your doctor advises it.